norlanliu/data-structure/README.md

 Data-Structure READEME

-This is the recorde for my study! cool.
+This is the recorde for my study!